Gyeongbokgung Palace Guide (things to do + how to get there)

 By Taxi:

-You can also hail a taxi to get to Gyeongbokgung Palace.
+You can also hail a taxi.
 Uber works in Seoul if you don’t have the Kakao Taxi app, or don’t want to hail a taxi.

 How Long Do You Need at Gyeongbokgung Palace?

-You can find a map at the ticket booth or download one online before your visit, and is the perfect Gyeongbokgung Palace guide once there.
+You can find a map at the ticket booth or download one online before your visit.

 Things to Do Near Gyeongbokgung Palace